Yutika2309/Telecom_Churn_Prediction/README.md

 # Telecom Churn Prediction
-Predicting whether customers will churn or not using classification algorithms such as Logistic Regression, SVM, Decision Tree, Random Forests and kNN.
+Preliminary procedure(before deployment) for predicting whether customers will churn or not using classification algorithms such as Logistic Regression, SVM, Decision Tree, Random Forests and kNN.

 ## Libraries used:
 * Pandas -> 1.0.5